Stock trading is muted as investors wait for Fed statement

-NEW YORK (AP) — U.S. stocks moved sideways in early trading Wednesday on Wall Street ahead of a highly anticipated Federal Reserve statement on interest rates.
+U.S. stock indexes moved sideways in afternoon trading Wednesday on Wall Street ahead of a highly anticipated Federal Reserve statement on interest rates.

 The muted trading follows two days of gains that are driving a June rebound in stocks after a dismal sell-off in May.
 The broad S&P 500 index is within striking range of its all-time high, set on April 30.

 Financial companies, including banks, led the early gainers as bond yields rose.
 The higher yields allow banks to charge higher interest rates on loans.
-SunTrust Banks rose 1.5% and U.S. Bancorp rose 1%.
+SunTrust Banks rose 1% and Bank of America gained 1.1%.

-Drug developer Allergan rose 4.4% and helped push gains for health care stocks.
-Cardinal Health rose 1.5%.
+Drug developer Allergan climbed 5.1%, helping to drive gains for health care stocks.
+Cardinal Health rose 1.3%.

-Software maker Adobe rose 3.3% on solid profit results and did most of the heavy lifting for technology companies, though the sector was wobbling overall between small gains and losses.
-Hewlett Packard rose 1.1%.
+Software maker Adobe rose on solid profit results and did most of the heavy lifting for technology companies, though the sector was wobbling overall between small gains and losses.

+Homebuilders and retailers helped pull down the consumer discretionary sector.
+PulteGroup dropped 3.5% and D.R.
+Horton slid 3.4%.
+Best Buy fell 1.6%.

-Communications stocks and companies that rely on consumer spending led the laggards.
-Facebook fell 1.5% as it faces Congressional criticism over its cryptocurrency plans.
-Nike fell 1% and Sysco fell 1.8%.
+Communications stocks also fell.
+Facebook dropped 1.5% as it faces Congressional criticism over its cryptocurrency plans.
+Video game publisher Activision Blizzard slid 1.6%.

 Stocks opened the week higher and rallied on Tuesday after President Donald Trump said he plans to meet with China’s president at the end of the month to discuss their ongoing trade war.
 The announcement injected some hope into a market that has been volatile because of concerns over the lingering trade dispute and its potential impact on economic growth.